Image credit: Chase Lauer

 Generations of Music & Moving

-It seems like both music and moving run in the Black Family.
-Dusty Black’s grandfather was a banjo player on the Louisiana Hayride for Johnny Cash.
+It seems like both music and moving run in the Black family.
+Dusty Black’s grandfather was a banjo player on Johnny Cash’s Louisiana Hayride.
 Black’s father was also a musician with dreams of playing professionally, but he decided to pursue other opportunities to provide for his family.
 Ultimately, Black’s father ended up in the moving business, where Dusty Black had his first experience with the moving industry.

 There had to be a better way.